boo62/boo62.github.io/blog/fitting-of-full-plate-16x24-competition-model-simulations/index.rst

 ---------------------

-The competition model is goverened by the following ODEs:
+The competition model is defined by the following ODEs:

 .. math::